sciolizer/octopress/source/_posts/2013-11-23-automatic-redis.markdown

 comments: true
 categories: [artificial intelligence, automatic redis]
 ---
+This post is part of a sequence I am calling [automatic redis](/blog/categories/automatic-redis), which is my attempt to solve the cache invalidation problem.

 These are some initial thoughts on how to automate cache updates.
 The question I want to answer is this: given a mapping from redis keys to the queries that produce their values, how can I